aykanatsamet/Data_Manipulation_Practice/02_Diamond_Dataset/README.md

 1. Clone the repository.
 2. Install requirements: `pip install pandas seaborn scikit-learn matplotlib`.
 3. Open `notebooks/Diamond_Dataset.ipynb` to see the full analysis.

+---

+## Academic & Professional Context
+This project was developed as part of my data science portfolio in preparation for graduate-level studies in Data Science and Artificial Intelligence.

+It reflects my understanding of end-to-end data science workflows and my ability to apply machine learning techniques to real-world inspired problems.